30 of the most romantic restaurants London has to offer

 Affordable romantic restaurants in London

-Not every romantic meal is a blow-the-budget Valentine's Day job is it?
-Sometimes you just want something candlelit, low-key and friendly on the wallet - well, we've got you covered.
+Not every romantic meal is a blow-the-budget Valentine's Day job.
+Sometimes you just want a candlelit dinner, that's still low-key and friendly on the wallet.
+Romance shouldn't have to cost the earth, and these places prove that.

 Brasserie Zedel, Piccadilly Circus